 On average, frontline employees spend three hours a week simply searching for the information they need.

-Hotels can combat barriers to knowledge transfer and information sharing by establishing a mobile employee portal for all types of resources including incoming VIP guests, best practices, onboarding initiatives, health and safety instructions, maintenance announcements, etc.
+Hotels can combat barriers to knowledge transfer and information sharing by adopting a hospitality app that gives employees access to all types of resources, including incoming VIP guests, best practices, onboarding initiatives, health and safety instructions, maintenance announcements, etc.

 This allows employees to find information at a moment’s notice from any location for any guest.

 Watch how an employee app transforms team communication at Fairmont Royal York Hotel